 - Test the pH

-If your aquarium needs more aeration, try adding an airstone to the filter sump or internal filter or increase the surface agitation in the aquarium to help promote proper gas exchange in the water.
-Otherwise, the solution to excess indoor CO2 may be as simple as cracking open a window.
+If your aquarium simply needs more aeration, try adding an airstone to the filter sump or internal filter.
+You can also just increase the surface agitation in the aquarium (via a powerhead) to help promote proper gas exchange in the water.

 Reducing Carbon Dioxide with a CO2 Scrubber